CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 }
 ```

-Here, we're expecting the result of the comparison to be 0 (i.e., the input is less than `ceil`.
+Here, we've given a hint to the compiler that it should expect that the input is usually less than `ceil`.
 Let's take a look at the performance numbers for the largest vector size, and a ceil of 224.
-Remember, this is an optimization for when we know if our input data is skewed a certain direction (which we can select with the benchmark).
+Remember, this is an optimization for when we know if our input data is skewed in a certain direction.

 ```
 ---------------------------------------------------------------